CFDHubUserGuide/UserGuide/AcessToTheCluster.rst

 | **All the processes running on the master or the login nodes will be killed without any advice if affecting the functionality of the whole system.**

-| *Note for longstanding user:*
+| *Note for long-term users:*
-Users that used to work in login nodes *nodevg-01* and *nodevg-02* should know that new login nodes **cannot "see" /big-scratch and /fast-scratch directories**.
+Users that used to work in login nodes *nodevg-0-1* and *nodevg-0-2* should know that new login nodes **cannot mount /big-scratch and /fast-scratch directories**.
-These users should migrate their working directory from */big-scratch* or */fast-scratch* to the new */global-scratch* which is only available from new login nodes *nodevg-03* or *nodevg-04*.
+These users should migrate their working directory from */big-scratch* or */fast-scratch* to the new */global-scratch* which is only available from new login nodes *nodevg-0-3* or *nodevg-0-4*.
-It could be useful to know that */ARCHIVIO* directory is available from old or new login nodes.
+It could be useful to know that */ARCHIVIO* directory is available from both old or new login nodes.
+It should just be noted that on new login nodes all the volumes in /ARCHIVIO are mounted on demand as soon as the user access the folders and unmounted after a certain time of inactivity.

 .. dovrebbe essere capitolo 3.1:
 -----------------